nazarovctrl/match-making/README.md

 java -jar target/matchmaking-server-0.0.1-SNAPSHOT.jar
 ```

-## Running the Application with Docker Compose
+## Running the Application with Docker

 To run the application, ensure that Docker is installed on your machine.
 Then, execute the commands in the specified order.